Moonshine-IDE/Moonshine-IDE/README.md

 ## Synopsis

-Moonshine is a free IDE built with Adobe AIR.
-You can create ActionScript 3, Apache Flex®, Apache FlexJS® and AIR projects from Moonshine.
+Moonshine-IDE is a free IDE built with Adobe AIR.
+You can create ActionScript 3, Apache Flex®, Apache FlexJS® and AIR projects from Moonshine-IDE.
 It also provides cloud support.
 ## Motivation

 We want to provide a free IDE to our community for ActionScript projects.
 An IDE which is cross platform and provides Apache Flex®, Apache FlexJS®, and cloud support.